 Before you get to playing with elaborate setups and decorations, it’s best to first thoroughly understand the basics your leopard gecko’s tank will need.
 Although leopard geckos are low-maintenance pets, they still have many unique care requirements that must be met for them to truly thrive in captivity.

 Leopard gecko tank setup should imitate their natural habitat as closely as possible.
-The first thing to remember is that leopard geckos are native to Asia, found in the regions of Iraq, Iran, western parts of India, Afghanistan and Pakistan.
+The first thing to remember is that leopard geckos are native to Asia and found in the regions of Iraq, Iran, western parts of India, Afghanistan, and Pakistan.
 All of these regions have something in common.
-They are all dry desert like environments with lots of heat and lights.
+They are all dry desert-like environments with lots of heat and light.